allebb/gravel/README.md

 <image src="<?php echo $avatar; ?>">
 ```

+There are a number of other "commented" examples on how you can utilise this library can be found in the ``examples/Examples.php`` file.

 ### Laravel example

 I decided to implement a Laravel type style (`make()`, `get()`) for the Laravel Facades therefore it should keep both the hardcore developers (setter and getter prefixed methods) as well as those developers that appreciate cleanly written method names!